The Daylight Briefcase is an excellent companion on an evening walk in the long daylight hours of springtime in Alaska.

 The Daylight Briefcase is not loaded with comfort features but still scored well above average in this metric, mainly because the pack is so lightweight and small that it was nearly impossible to make it uncomfortable.
 This, of course, is a tradeoff between carrying capacity and comfort—the bag doesn't have a whole lot of features, and it's small, which prevents overpacking it into an unwieldy or cumbersome load.

 If this bag were any more substantial, the shoulder strap would not earn high marks for comfort.
 It is a simple, durable, and wide strap, which is nice and functional, but it has a stiff and small plastic shoulder pad.
 Even on this little bag, we weren't a huge fan: if we threw the bag on in a hurry and didn't line up that pad right, it sometimes fell awkwardly on our shoulder.
 Additionally, for smaller users, when you cinch the shoulder strap to keep the bag in close, the buckle might fall on the bony part of the top of your shoulder.
-Other bags, like the Patagonia Black Hole has an impressively designed shoulder strap with a pad that slides easily over this buckle.
+Other bags, like the similarly small Patagonia Mini Messenger has an even simpler design: just a wide strap.
+And it's totally adequate.
 The rigid plastic of the shoulder "pad" on the Daylight Briefcase is too stiff to slide over the buckle.

 If you desire a more comfortable shoulder strap, Tom Bihn allows you to upgrade to their "Absolute Shoulder Strap" for an extra $20.
 It has a wider strap with a texturized rubber pad and two adjustable buckles on each end which eliminates the risk of that buckle falling square on your shoulder bone.